Thine Be the Glory: Usage

 The hymn is often used in Easter church services involving the British royal family.
 It was also played during a service of thanksgiving in commemoration of Queen Elizabeth II's 80th birthday.
 The hymn is also used during funerals and is listed in the Church of England's funeral services hymn book.
-During the Last Night of the Proms in the United Kingdom, Thine Be the Glory is played after Fantasia on British Sea Songs with attendees traditionally whistling the tune.
+During the Last Night of the Proms in the United Kingdom, "Thine Be the Glory" is played after Fantasia on British Sea Songs with attendees traditionally whistling the tune.

-In the Netherlands, the original French version is sung during funerals and weddings of the Dutch Royal Family.
+In the Netherlands, the original French version is sung during funerals and weddings of the Dutch royal family.

+The song was also used as the theme tune for the BBC's coverage of the 2006 FIFA World Cup.

 Lyrics

 Below are the original lyrics by Edmond Budry with a literal English translation, and Hoyle's translation:

 Tune

 The following setting, based on Handel's original, is from the collection "Complete Anglican Hymns Old and New".